FireDiscordBot/docs/README.md

 The ID given can be used by anyone to send the embed but only the user who created the embed can edit/delete it
 {% endhint %}

-You are limited to 5 custom embeds by default but can double this limit with [Fire Premium](hc/premium.md)
+You are limited to 5 custom embeds by default but can double this limit with [Fire+](hc/plus.md)

 ### `/user` Command Updates